 2. In response to R15007, WGQ added a self-identification language to the Base Contract

-The Retail Business Practices Subcommittee has reviewed the Disclaimer language developed and Ratified by the WGQ (R15003) and recommends that the same language be added to the Disclaimer provisions of all Contracts in RXQ.6.
-Specifically, RXQ.6.1 – Trading Partner Agreement, RXQ.6.3 – Base Contract for Retail Sale and Purchase of Natural Gas and Electricity, and any future Contracts developed by the RMQ.
+The Retail Business Practices Subcommittee has reviewed the Disclaimer language developed and Ratified by the WGQ (R15003) and recommends that the same language be added to the Disclaimer provisions of RXQ.6.5 – Base Contract for Retail Sale and Purchase of Natural Gas and Electricity, and any future Contracts developed by the RMQ.
 The recommended language to be added is shown in Attachment 1.

 The Retail Business Practices Subcommittee has also reviewed the self-identification language added to the WGQ Base Contract (R15007).
 This language was added in response to the Dodd-Frank Bill.
 However, the Commodities and Futures Trading Commission has exempted retail Distribution Companies from the requirements in Dodd-Frank which led to the addition of the self-identification language to the WGQ Base Contract.
 Therefore, the Business Practices Subcommittee recommends that no change be made to the Retail Base Contract to match the WGQ Base Contract for self-identification of the parties.